jeremy-code/dotfiles/README.md

 Furthermore, this directory contains a [functions](home/dot_config/oh-my-zsh/functions) directory for additional functions for `zsh` that are [autoloaded](https://zsh.sourceforge.io/Doc/Release/Functions.html#index-autoloading-functions) in the aforementioned `home/dot_zprofile.tmpl` file.

 The plugins [git](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/git) and [colored-man-pages](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/colored-man-pages) are bundled with Oh My Zsh and are enabled in the `.zshrc` file.
-Additionally, the external plugins [zsh-users/zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) and [zsh-users/zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) are installed to the corresponding `$ZSH_CUSTOM/plugins` directory.
+Additionally, the external plugins [zsh-users/zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions), [zsh-users/zsh-history-substring-search](https://github.com/zsh-users/zsh-history-substring-search), [zsh-users/zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) are installed to the corresponding `$ZSH_CUSTOM/plugins` directory.
 These external plugins along Oh My Zsh are defined in [`home/.chezmoiexternal.toml`](home/.chezmoiexternal.toml) as external Git repositories to be installed by chezmoi.

 ## License

-This project is licensed under the [MIT license](LICENSE).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.